How to measure company culture: Tips and tools on metrics that count

 Culture is living and breathing.
 By embedding recognition into everyday culture, you can positively impact several key areas of the employee experience.

-For example, AWI data shows that compared to employees who don’t feel appreciated or engaged, employees who do are:
+For example, data from Achievers Workforce Institute (AWI) shows that compared to employees who don’t feel appreciated or engaged, employees who do are:

 • 2.5x more likely to stay at their company